-With more than 20 years transporting passengers through the air, Sevenair assures its clients a fast and safe travel to 7 destinations across Portugal mainland and Madeira Islands on regular schedules.
-Discover the nature of the north and its landscapes surrounded by mountains in Bragança and Vila Real, or walk through white sand beaches of the south in Portimão or Porto Santo.
+With more than 20 years transporting passengers through the air, Sevenair assures its clients a fast and safe travel to 5 destinations across Portugal on regular schedules.
+Discover the nature of the north and its landscapes surrounded by mountains in Bragança and Vila Real, or walk through white sand beaches of the south in Algarve – Portimão.

 - Vila Real